 - Genetic mutation

 There are approximately 25,000 genes made up of approximately 3 billion base pairs that comprise our DNA.
 A mutation can be caused by a mismatched base pair in the genetic code or a broken strand of DNA.
-The latter is much more difficult for the body to repair and there is more likely to be a mistake.
+The latter is much more difficult for the body to repair and thus there is more likely to be a mistake when it’s fixed, creating a mutation.
 Sometimes, these mutations can be passed down from parent to child, while other times they can be caused by environmental factors, such as exposure to UV radiation from the sun.